ibm-cloud-docs/FileStorage/getting-started.md

 {: #submitFileStorOrder}
 {: step}

-When you're ready to submit your order, you can place it in the [Console](/docs/FileStorage?topic=FileStorage-orderingFileStorage#orderingFileStorageUI), from the [SLCLI](/docs/FileStorage?topic=FileStorage-orderingFileStorage#orderingthroughCLI), the [IBMCLOUD CLI](/docs/cli?topic=cli-sl-file-storage-service#sl_file_volume_order) or with Terraform (/docs/FileStorage?topic=FileStorage-orderingFileStorage#orderingthroughTerraform).
+When you're ready to submit your order, you can place it in the [Console](/docs/FileStorage?topic=FileStorage-orderingFileStorage#orderingFileStorageUI), from the [SLCLI](/docs/FileStorage?topic=FileStorage-orderingFileStorage#orderingthroughCLI), the [IBMCLOUD CLI](/docs/cli?topic=cli-sl-file-storage-service#sl_file_volume_order) or with [Terraform](/docs/FileStorage?topic=FileStorage-orderingFileStorage#orderingthroughTerraform).
 For more information about provisioning File Storage for VMware&reg; deployments, see the [architecture guide](/docs/FileStorage?topic=FileStorage-architectureguide).

 ## Connecting and configuring your new storage
 {: #mountingstorage}